 Materialism is a metaphysical claim

-The Quran distinguishes between the seen (shahada) and the unseen (ghayb).
+The Quran distinguishes between the seen (shahādah) and the unseen (ghayb).
 Both are real.
 The seen is accessible to the senses and to scientific investigation.
 The unseen is accessible through revelation, reason, and spiritual perception.
-Believing in the unseen is not irrational.
-It is the recognition that reality may be larger than what a particular set of instruments can detect.
+Believing in the unseen is the recognition that reality may be larger than what a particular set of instruments can detect, rather than irrational.

 The evidence for the unseen

 The rationality of believing in the unseen therefore rests on the credibility of the source.
-If the Quran is revelation — and the case for its divine origin is made across multiple articles on this site — then what the Quran says about the unseen carries the authority of the God who authored it.
+If the Quran is revelation (and the case for its divine origin is made across multiple articles on this site) then what the Quran says about the unseen carries the authority of the God who authored it.
 You do not need independent empirical verification of angels if you have good reason to trust the source that describes them.

 The sunan of the unseen